Mr Ion Padilla

 At the end of 2021, Wegaw closed its first seed round with substantial backing from numerous remarkable investors and today, this intrepid team of ambitious individuals is successfully collaborating with energy industry stakeholders, including governments and national agencies, research organisations, hydropower leaders and transformation innovators across the world.

-Today, Wegaw is a climate-tech startup on a mission to completely transform “how we understand and operate geospatial data for new commercial horizons”, and is currently delivering invaluable solutions that are optimizing renewable energy production and trading capabilities across the renewable energy industry.
-Currently, the client portfolio includes energy companies and operators in Andorra, Canada, Italy, New Zealand, Switzerland and Spain, and is demonstrating the transferability of its geospatial fusion technology in Alpine Solar.
+Today, Wegaw is a climate-tech startup on a mission to completely transform “how we understand and operate geospatial data for new commercial horizons”, and is currently delivering invaluable solutions that are optimizing renewable energy production and trading capabilities across.
+Currently, the client portfolio includes energy companies and operators in Andorra, Canada, Italy, New Zealand, Switzerland and Spain, and is set to demonstrate the invaluable transferability of its geospatial fusion technology for the solar PV industry.

 Some of Ion’s most recent public event speaking engagements